jeelfaldu7/transformer_sentiment_analysis/README.md

 ## 🧠 Overview

-For the October Code Jam, our team explored how Al understands emotions in text using Hugging Face Transformers.
-We built a sentiment analysis model that classifies social media posts as positive, negative, or netural.
+For the October Code Jam, our team explored how natural language processors understands emotions in text using Hugging Face Transformers.
+We built a sentiment analysis model that classifies social media posts as angry, disgust, happy, sad, or surprise.

-We started with pretrained transformer models, compared their performance, and visualized how sentiment trends appear across datasets.
+We started with pretrained transformer models, trained them on our data, and visualized how sentiment trends appear across datasets.
+Next, we retrained the better performing model on a new dataset to improve model accuracy.
 In the final phase, we applied the best model to a creative dataset to see how sentiment shifits in read-world text.

 ## 🎯 What We Did